 Cochran is a somewhat small city located in the state of Georgia.
 With a population of 4,363 people and three constituent neighborhoods, Cochran is the 141st largest community in Georgia.

-Cochran is a decidedly white-collar city, with fully 85.96% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cochran is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Cochran is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Cochran who work in office and administrative support (23.37%), food service (15.08%), and teaching (9.15%).
+There are especially a lot of people living in Cochran who work in office and administrative support (12.92%), sales jobs (12.04%), and food service (10.99%).

-The percentage of adults in Cochran with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.98% of adults in Cochran have a bachelor's degree or advanced degree.
+The education level of Cochran citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.90% of adults 25 and older in Cochran have a college degree.

 The most common language spoken in Cochran is English.
 Other important languages spoken here include Spanish and German.